 In legal terms around the United States, the meaning of esquire simply refers to someone who is authorized to practice law.
 Any lawyer can take on the title esquire, regardless of what type of law they practice.
 Family lawyers, personal injury attorneys, and corporate lawyers all have the right to use esquire as a title.

-In general, a lawyer is not entitled to use the term esquire until they graduate from law school and pass the Bar exam, conferring on them the right to practice law in a given state.
-After graduating from law school, but before passing the bar, the student may add the abbreviation J.D., for Juris Doctor, after their name.
+In general, a lawyer is not entitled to use the term esquire until they graduate from law school and pass a State Bar exam, conferring on them the right to practice law in a given state.
+After graduating from law school and before passing the bar exam, the law school graduate may add the abbreviation J.D., for Juris Doctor, after their name.

-The Use of Esquire in Verbal Communication
+Esquire: Meaning and Use in Verbal Communication

 Using Esq, or Esquire, in Written Communication

-The term esquire, or the abbreviation Esq., gets used most often in legal communications.
-It offers a sign that you have communicated directly with an attorney, rather than a legal aid or someone else within the office.
-Most often, esquire serves as a notice that you need to pay attention to the content of a document, since it comes directly from a lawyer and not from someone else in the office.
+The term esquire, or the abbreviation Esq., gets used most frequently in written legal communications.
+It offers a sign that you have communicated directly with an attorney rather than a legal assistant, paralegal, or someone else within the office.
+Most often, Esq. serves as a notice that you need to pay attention to the content of a document since it comes directly from a lawyer and not from someone else in the office.

-Acquiring the Right to Use the Title Esquire
+Acquiring the Right to Use the Title, Esquire

 To use the title esquire, an individual must go through several steps to acquire a legal education and receive the right to practice law in a given area.

 The Law School Admission Test, or LSAT, offers a rigorous, half-day exam that tests the student's analytical reasoning, logical reasoning, and writing skills.
 The multiple-choice test has sections for logical reasoning, analytical reasoning, and reading comprehension.
 It also contains an unscored variable section, which asks students to answer questions considered for use on the test in future years to ensure that they remain appropriate for a diverse audience.